David Dephy: Biography

 David Dephy is an author of seventeen books of poetry, eight novels and three audio albums of poetry in Georgian and English languages.
-His first book-length works in English, a poetry Eastern Star, have been published in USA on October 28, 2020 from Adelaide Books New York, also his book-length work in English, a poetry - written with Joshua Corwin - A Double Meaning, has been published on August 14, 2022 by Adelaide Books New York as well.
+His first book-length work in English.

-He is a founder of poetic multimedia project Poetry Orchestra, which is named as "A Triumphant", "A Revolutionary" and "An Innovation in the World of Poetry" by Cultural Daily Los Angeles.
+He is a founder of poetic multimedia projects Poetry Orchestra, American Poetry Intersection, which are named as "A Triumphant", "A Revolutionary" and "An Innovation in the World of Poetry" by Cultural Daily Los Angeles.
 An active collaborator with Saphileaum and Irakli Gabriel.